Buying real estate in Congo-Brazzaville?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Journal officiel (Law n°26-2022) Official published text of Congolese property registration law.
-We used it to determine what foreigners can register and where.
-We also relied on it for understanding the titre foncier system and reciprocity rules.
+Law n°26-2022 on property registration Official published text of Congolese law (primary legal source).
+We used it to determine what foreigners can and cannot register in Congo-Brazzaville, and where.
+We also used it to explain what a titre foncier is and how the registration process works.

-U.S. State Department 2025 Investment Climate Statement Official U.S. government report synthesizing law and investor experience.
-We used it to check whether foreigners face systematic discrimination in practice.
-We triangulated enforcement and governance realities.
+U.S. State Department 2025 Investment Climate Statement Official government report combining law and on-the-ground experience.
+We used it to check whether foreigners face systematic legal discrimination in Congo-Brazzaville.
+We also used it as a reality check on how property rights work in practice.

-IMF 2024 Article IV Report Top-tier international institution with detailed staff assessments.
-We used it to explain why mortgages are scarce in Congo-Brazzaville.
-We grounded our probability estimates for foreigner mortgage approval.
+IMF 2024 Article IV Report (Republic of the Congo) Top-tier international institution with detailed staff assessments.
+We used it to ground mortgage realism, including banking sector constraints and credit conditions.
+We also used it to justify our probability estimates for foreigners getting mortgages in Congo-Brazzaville.

-World Justice Project Rule of Law Index Methodology-driven international index from household and expert surveys.
-We used it to assess court predictability and corruption risk.
-We treated it as a proxy for dispute risk when local statistics were unavailable.
+World Justice Project Rule of Law Index Established methodology-driven index from household and expert surveys.
+We used it to assess court fairness and enforcement predictability in Congo-Brazzaville.
+We also used it as a quantitative proxy for dispute risk when local court statistics are unavailable.

 statistics infographics real estate market Congo-Brazzaville